elastisys/compliantkubernetes/docs/ciso-guide/audit-logs.md

 Your change management or incident management process should ensure that you also cover **why**.

 Both users (Application Developers) and administrators will show in the audit log.
-The former will change resources related to their application, whereas the latter will change Compliant Kubernetes system components.
+The former will change resources related to their application, whereas the latter will change Welkin system components.

 The exact configuration of the Kubernetes audit logs can be found [here](https://github.com/elastisys/compliantkubernetes-kubespray/blob/main/config/common/group_vars/k8s_cluster/ck8s-k8s-cluster.yaml).